Domenico Maria Manni

 Domenico Maria Manni (8 April 1690 – 30 November 1788) was an Italian polymath, editor, and publisher.

+Biography

-He was born to father who was a typesetter at a printer's shop.
-Domenico Maria became a member of the Accademia della Crusca, and librarian for the Strozzi collection, and is known for his zealous drive to edit and publish works on a very wide diversity of subjects.
+Domenico Maria Manni was born in Florence in April 1690.
+His father was a typesetter at a printer's shop.
+Domenico Maria became a member of the Accademia della Crusca, and Director of the Biblioteca Strozzi, and is known for his zealous drive to edit and publish works on a very wide diversity of subjects.
+He edited early Italian texts and published works of antiquarian and literary scholarship, including an important Istoria del Decamerone (1742).
+His Veglie piacevoli, ovvero notizie de' più bizzarri e giocondi uomini toscani, in the style of Boccaccio, was dismissed by Giuseppe Marc'Antonio Baretti.